Symplectic homology and the Eilenberg-Steenrod axioms: Applications

 \subsection{Critical handle attaching}

-{Recall that we use coefficients in a field $\mathfrak{k}$. } In the previous section we saw that the key computation was that of $SH_*(W,\p^-W)$, and the key exact triangle was the exact triangle of the pair $(V',V)$, where $V$ is the filling of $\p^-W$ and $V'=V\circ W$ is the Liouville domain obtained after attaching the handle.
+In the previous section we saw that the key computation was that of $SH_*(W,\p^-W)$, and the key exact triangle was the exact triangle of the pair $(V',V)$, where $V$ is the filling of $\p^-W$ and $V'=V\circ W$ is the Liouville domain obtained after attaching the handle.
 These same objects form the relevant structure in the case of a critical handle attachment.

 Let $V$ be a Liouville domain, let $\Lambda=\Lambda_1\sqcup\dots\sqcup\Lambda_\ell$ be a collection of disjoint Legendrian spheres in $\p V$, denote by $W$ the cobordism obtained by attaching $\ell$ critical handles (of index $n$) along these spheres, and denote $V'=V\circ W$.
 Bourgeois, Ekholm, and Eliashberg~\cite{Bourgeois-Ekholm-Eliashberg-1} assert the existence of {\em surgery exact triangles}\footnote{Since at the time of writing this article the proof of this result is not yet completed, we formulate its consequences below as conjectures.}